Important: This article is for Google Pay customers in Japan.

 You can use Google Pay anywhere your e-money card is accepted.
-You can use Google Pay to buy goods in stores or to pay for transit on trains and buses where you see contactless terminals with either of these logos:
+You can use Google Pay to buy things with your phone or to pay for transit on trains and buses where you see contactless terminals with either of these logos:

-For VISA Touch users, you can use Google Pay wherever you see either the contactless or Google Pay symbols.
+For VISA Touch and Mastercard Tap & Go users, you can use Google Pay wherever you see either the contactless or Google Pay symbols.

 Google Pay symbol

-Important: You’ll need to turn on NFC to pay with contactless terminals.
+Important: You’ll need to turn on NFC to pay with contactless readers.

 Pay in stores